this-is-shreya/logmint-audit-sdk/README.md

     tags:{env:"prod"}
   })
 ```
-Once you have added the metrics, you can visualize them on the app and even create widgets:
+Once you have added the metrics, you can visualize them on the <a href="https://getlogmint.com">app</a> and even create widgets:
 <img width="660" height="440" alt="320_1x_shots_so" src="https://github.com/user-attachments/assets/106e61ff-824e-486f-aeea-170c9ae0a427" />
 <br/>
 <img width="660" height="440" alt="732_1x_shots_so" src="https://github.com/user-attachments/assets/d1ae78a6-e50c-41f9-9271-d7b9de884286" />